 Our summary: We know, there seems to be a new travel trends article every week.
 We write a lot of them!
 But I suggest this: stay alert to the insights you keep hearing about, and above all look out for them in your day-to-day work.
 As a tour or activity company, it really is worth paying attention to patterns, acting on them, and giving guests what they're looking for.
 Know your market and who you want to attract to your business -- including who this might be six months or a year down the line.

 Looking for trends for 2017?
-Download the latest report to discover the trends that are influencing tourist behaviour, recent changes in the industry, and marketing must-dos for tourism professionals
+Download the latest report to discover what's influencing tourist behaviour, recent changes in the industry, and marketing must-dos for tourism professionals.

 Published by Lucy Fuggle